 This section provides details on underage drinking prevention policies that have been identified as evidence based or as promising practices appropriate for ongoing evaluation.
 These policies, for which there is mixed, promising, or strong evidence of effectiveness, fall into five categories: (1) underage possession or purchase of alcohol, (2) underage drinking and driving, (3) alcohol availability, (4) sales and delivery to consumers at home, and (5) alcohol pricing.
 Two more policies are discussed under "Enforcement Policies" below.
-Seventeen of these policies were included in the original Sober Truth on Preventing Underage Drinking (STOP) Act or in congressional report language.
+Seventeen of these policies were included in the original Sober Truth on Preventing Underage Drinking (STOP) Act legislation or in congressional report language during the 2009-10 appropriations process.
 The remaining 10 policies were added by ICCPUD following input from various stakeholders and review of the relevant literature.